NEWS

 vAugust 2013

-Lantern Field, an interactive light and sound art installation by Aki and her team from Virginia Tech's Institute for Creativity, Arts and Technology, received an award from the Architectural Lighting magazine.
+Lantern Field, an interactive light and sound art installation by my team from Virginia Tech's Institute for Creativity, Arts and Technology, received an award from the Architectural Lighting magazine.
 The award, a Special Citation for Community Engagement with Light, was one of a dozen international winners.